 These are seeds with a hard outer shell that you have to crack to release their kernel.
 You can eat nuts as snacks or use them in cooking.
 Actually, you can buy them from the local store already prepared and ready to eat.

 Nuts are not only popular but are enjoyed by people on different kinds of diets such as vegan and keto due to their impressive health benefits.

 Although there are many types of nuts, the article will tell you about the health benefits of almonds and pistachios.

 Almonds are popular nuts and are readily available nowadays because of their health benefits.
 They are extracted from an almond tree known as Prunus dulcis.
 Still raw or roasted nuts, milk, paste, flour, and butter are available in stores.

 The following are the health benefits of almond nuts.

 Almonds are a good source of nutrients.
-A small handful of these nuts has 161 calories, 3.5 grams of fiber, 6 grams of fat, 14 grams of fat, high magnesium levels, and decent amounts of phosphorous, vitamin B2, and copper.
+A small handful of these nuts has 161 calories, 3.5 grams of fibre, 6 grams of fat, 14 grams of fat, high magnesium levels, and decent amounts of phosphorous, vitamin B2, and copper.